-That green jack fruit curry and some old memoirs –
+That Bengali style green / raw jack fruit curry – without which Indian summers are incomplete and some old memoirs –

 Do you remember that kindergarten rhyme-